Why does DMP use an external data validation and CWR generation service?

 Proof of Concept

 I started working on DMP while I was on the seaside with a cold.
 By the time the cold has passed, the initial (18.7) release was mostly done.
 From the start to the beta, it took exactly one week.
-The main motive was to make a proof-of-concept project that uses our CWR Developer Toolset, or more specifically, the docs and tools available in the free 15-day demo.
-Without this motive, I would not have done it.
+The main motive was to make a proof-of-concept for our CWR API.

 With all the experience I have, if I chose to make a stand-alone project that would not need this external service, it would have taken me at least a month.
 Well, it would have taken me a few more weeks to make the validation and then just a few hours to do the CWR generation.
 But this validation and generation would not have covered everything the service does.
 Each time the functionality would be expanded, most of the developing time would have been spent in extending the validation.
 Without the experience, it would have taken many months.

-And every project in this domain now faces the same dilemma.
-Whether to go directly for a complete, stand-alone solution or to use our CWR Developer Toolset, have a working solution much faster and then, optionally, replace the functionality that the service provides with their own code.
+And every project in this domain faces the same dilemma.
+Whether to go directly for a complete, stand-alone solution or to use our CWR API, have a working solution much faster and then, optionally, replace the functionality that the service provides with their own code.

 Now, Ever or Never